saylesss88/nix-book/src/nix/lanzaboote.md

 recovery keys and confirm that they are correct.
 Refer to this [Microsoft support article](https://support.microsoft.com/en-us/windows/find-your-bitlocker-recovery-key-6b71ad27-0b89-ea08-f143-056f5ab347d6)

+> ❗ NOTE: There are some serious limitations to this setup, I'd say it could
+> stop the average person.
+But an experienced hacker could easily bypass this
+> without encryption.

 ## Requirements

 To be able to setup Secure Boot on your device, NixOS needs to be installed in